A Heartfelt Evergreen Lodge Wedding

 The wedding really amped up my love for the humans who have supported me and Kevin, independently and throughout the relationship.
 Being back in the city for a few weeks now, I still feel like my heart has swelled from that outpour of support.
 How special to have a day that centered on our love, but also highlighted how loved we are by our people!
 Our friends who stayed out dancing all night, who helped me take off my dress so I could pee, who made sure we had water and drinks at the ready, who brought their whole selves and shared their wonderful humanity with friends from near and far.
 God, it was so special.
 And to top it off, we had two amazing photographers who made us feel safe and even more excited about the whole day.
 And to top it off, we had two amazing photographers who made us feel safe and even more excited about the whole day.

 Thought we were done?
 Here comes day 02.
-We did their day after session out at Hetch Hetchy.
+We moved from the Evergreen Lodge and did their day after session out at Hetch Hetchy.
 What we loved about Hetch Hetchy was that is isn’t typical Yosemite, and we didn’t have any crowds to navigate, it was like we had the park to ourselves.